 “So through all these things we talked about today, just understand It’s a team effort, right?
 Just like a football team, every player has to execute their position well in order for the quarterback to have enough time to hand the ball off, to throw the ball off, to spring somebody for a touchdown.
 If one of the 11 doesn’t do their job, it’s only going to be a 2 yard gain instead of getting a 20 yard gain or a touchdown, whatever that might be.
 All of these things, not one of them is a silver bullet.
 You need to use all of them together and be constantly improving what you’re doing.”
 Aaron Weiche

-Tracking Your Conversions (Key Events)
+Tracking your conversions (Key Events)

 Tracking your conversions and key events in GA4 is critical.
 You need to make sure that you understand how you are obtaining these leads, where they are coming from, the quantity of them coming in.
 Attribution is hard, but worth it (we’ve got you covered – download our guide below to make sure you’re tracking all your marketing campaigns correctly 👇).
 It is the only way you can then work backwards to determine how to improve your conversion formula and marketing campaigns to get the end result you want (more customers)!